hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTGMSelectionMenu.class/README.md

 [...]
-I am a version of TTPlayerSelectionMen where you can see every connected Player and execute Commands for all of them.
+I am a version of TTPlayerSelectionMenu where you can see every connected Player and execute Commands for all of them.

 Instance Variables
 	characterAdministration:		<TTCharacterAdministration>